 It’s not just the large mines that are finding gold… small-scale prospectors are also finding plenty of gold too.

 Nevada has an abundance of public lands that have excellent prospecting opportunities.
 In addition, the remoteness of most of the goldfields throughout the state means that there has been much less mining pressure in Nevada than in many other states throughout the West.
 In fact all the mines in the state occupy a paltry 0.25% of Nevada’s 70 million acres of land.

 Water is limited in most areas.
 This means that prospecting methods are often limited to drywashers and metal detectors, since they don’t require water to operate.

 Numerous other placer districts are located in Pershing County, which is one of the best areas to metal detect for gold in the West.
 The Placeritas mining district is one such area which has the reputation for producing decent gold nuggets.
 Some range up to a few grams in size so this is another area that is popular for metal detecting.

-There are countless other areas to explore.
+There are truly countless other areas to explore.
 Other areas in Humboldt and Elko County are still producing good gold for persistent prospectors.
 Northern Nevada is good “nugget country,” so metal detecting is a great method to use.

 Other districts in the county include the Bullfrog, Johnnie, Cloverdale, and Ione districts just to name a few.
 Countless undiscovered veins of gold are surely undiscovered here.

 Nevada has unbelievable mineral wealth.
 Quite frankly, its immense size, remoteness, and small population has really limited the amount of prospecting that has taken place.
 Some very rich gold districts throughout the state have seen very little attention from prospectors since the 1930s, and still have excellent potential.
 Thanks to the relatively later discovery of gold and mining in the state, its reserves are nowhere close to depleted and much more accessible than most other states.

 Any serious prospectors who want to find gold in Nevada should do their research.
 There are simply so many areas that are worthy of exploration, taking the time to find areas that have greater potential is a must.
 As the dry nature of the state prevents gold panning, Nevada may discourage some prospectors.